Arsenal on this day in history. The March Files.

 28 March 1898: Rushden Town 2 Woolwich Arsenal 3 in the United League.
 Primarily a Midland League team Rushden nevertheless were able to compete on an equal footing at this time with Arsenal.

 28 March 1903: Last game for Duncan McNichol.
-He had played 101 league games for Woolwich Arsenal, and scored one goal before moving on to Aberdeen in October for whom he bacame captain.
+He had played 101 league games for Woolwich Arsenal, and scored one goal before moving on to Aberdeen in October where he became captain.

 28 March 1964: Arsenal 1 Sheffield U 3.
 The 7th game without a win.
 Only 21,000 turned up to see Geoff Strong score his 26th and last goal of the season in 38 games.